-Want to Be the Best Developer?
+Want to Become a Better Developer?
 Here's How

 Many people aspire to become the best in their field.
 Frontend, backend, machine learning, DevOps, whatever it may be.
 Does that mean having an expert level knowledge of a language or framework?
 Does that mean architecting systems from the ground up?
 Sure, that stuff helps.